Step 1: Apply Online

 Yosemite Faculty Association

-Mental Health Services are available.
-A referral provided by a nurse or academic counselor is required.
-Services are free of charge and CONFIDENTIAL.

 - A referral provided by a nurse or academic counselor is required

 - You may also visit with a MJC Counselor.
 Counselors are available by appointment and during walk-in hours.
 For availability call (209) 575-6080 or visit the Counseling Center on East Campus, Student Services Building Room 226 or West Campus, Yosemite Hall 147.

 Courses Available on Campus

-Health Services staff are certified trainers in the following: Mental Health First Aid, QPR, and ASIST.
-Please contact our office and/or click on the logos for more information.
+Health Services staff are certified trainers in Mental Health First Aid.
+Please contact our office and/or click on the logo for more information.

 Courses Available Online